-Create Self-signed Certificate
+Generate Self-signed Certificate

-Before a CA-issued certificate is obtained, users can create and install a self-signed certificate first.
-Click on Create under "Create self-signed certificate" and provide the requested information to install a self-signed certificate for the camera.
-Please refer to the last part of this section Provide the Certificate Information for more details.
+Before a CA-issued certificate is obtained, you can create and install a self-signed certificate first.

+Beneath Generate Self-signed Certificate, click on Create and provide the requested information as outlined under Provide the Certificate Information, p.
+45.